Epic Wildlife Encounters with a Smooth Fly-Back

 • Expedition Log – after your voyage, you’ll receive a color booklet of the expedition.

-• Rubber boots on loan while on board.
+• Waterproof boots while on board.

 • Onboard lectures during sea days.